 The vaccine may give you better protection if you wait a while after having COVID-19 and then get a vaccine.
-How long to wait depends on your health history, the number of doses of COVID-19 vaccine you have had, and your risk of getting very sick from COVID-19.
+How long to wait depends on your health history and whether or not you have already had doses of COVID-19 vaccine.

-If you have had COVID-19 in the past, check with your healthcare provider about when to get a COVID-19 vaccine.
+If you have had COVID-19 infection in the past 90 days, check with your healthcare provider about when to get a COVID-19 vaccine.